Puchaczov/Musoq/README.md

 - Use of `*` to select all columns.
 - Group by
 - User defined functions and aggregation functions.
-- Plugin api
+- Plugin API
 - Set operators (non sql-like usage) (union, union all, except, intersect)
-- Complex object arrays and properties accessing.
+- Complex object arrays and properties accessing
-- Parametrizable source.
+- Parametrizable source
 - Like / not like operator
 - Contains operator (Doesn't support nested queries yet)
 - CTE expressions
-- Skip & Take operators.
+- Skip & Take operators
+- Desc syntax

 ## Features considered to be explored / implemented